ARTIST EVENT INFORMATION

 Art Exhibit Booths

-Each 10’ wide x 10’ booth space will not be furnished with any equipment, you will need to furnish your own canopy, table, chairs, & tie downs/stakes/weights
+Each booth space will not be furnished with any equipment, you will need to furnish your own 6′ table and chairs.

 Booth Descriptions: